 There are two phases of hepatitis B infection: acute and chronic.
 Acute refers to a new infection that is less than six months old; an HBV infection that lasts more than six months is chronic.
 Acute hepatitis B will resolve on its own without serious complications in the majority of newly infected teens and adults.
 When this occurs, people are no longer contagious and are immune to further HBV infections.
 However, in people whose infection does not resolve, HBV may be transmitted to others.
 Chronic hep B can cause fibrosis (mild to moderate liver scarring), cirrhosis (serious liver scarring), liver cancer, liver failure and death.

 The risk that a hepatitis B infection will become chronic varies according to the age at the time of infection.
 In the United States, approximately 90 percent of infants and 25 to 50 percent of children under the age of 5 years will remain chronically infected with HBV.
 In adults, roughly 95 percent recover completely.

-Worldwide, more than 2 billion people have been infected with hepatitis B at some point, resulting in 350 million people with chronic infections.
-Nearly 786,000 people die from HBV-related liver disease each year.
-According to the Centers for Disease Control and Prevention (CDC), an estimated 700,000 to 1.4 million people in the United States have chronic HBV infection, with nearly 1,900 hepatitis B–related deaths in 2013.
+Worldwide, more than 2 billion people have been infected with hepatitis B at some point, resulting in 257 million people with chronic infections.
+Globally, roughly 887,000 people die from HBV-related liver disease each year.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 850,000 people in the United States have chronic HBV infection.
+Some experts believe there are up to 2.2 million people with hepatitis B in the United States.
+The most recent data shows nearly 1,900 people died from hepatitis B–related causes.